iwanders/scalopus/scalopus_tracing/README.md

 ### Native
 The native tracepoints use the transport system provided by Scalopus that was originally intended for just getting the trace mappings out.
-The CPU usage for the process with the tracepoints is almost identical to the LTTng tracepoints, but it does not provide functionality to switch tracepoints on and off per process like LTTng does.
+The overhead for the process with the tracepoints is similar to the LTTng tracepoints.
+These trace points do not not provide functionality to switch tracepoints on and off per process like LTTng does.

 Under the hood it works as follows; Each thread will get a single consumer - single producer ringbuffer allocated for itself when a